analystedwin/analystedwin.GitHub.io/index.md

 #### [DoorDash](https://www.linkedin.com/pulse/whats-dinner-how-do-doordash-sales-demographics-look-edwin-byrne-ye4ic/?trackingId=4u8paoowSq6XqIdQFDrRxQ%3D%3D)
 <img src="images/Red Simple 3D Food Delivery Order Instagram Post (1).png?raw=true"/>

-Main Talking Points: Identifying the core messages that resonate with the audience and highlight key findings.

-Data Visualization: Utilizing charts and graphs to make complex data more accessible and engaging.

-Connecting Data to Business Value: Demonstrating how insights derived from the data can drive strategic decisions and improve outcomes.

-Storytelling with Data: Crafting a narrative that ties data points together, making it relatable and actionable.

-Best Practices for Presentation: Tips on layout, design, and delivery to ensure clarity and impact.

-By integrating these elements, the presentation not only informs but also empowers stakeholders to make data-driven decisions that enhance business performance.
+Identify the core messages that resonate with the audience and emphasize key findings to ensure clarity and focus.
+Use charts and graphs to simplify complex data, making it accessible, engaging, and easier to interpret.
+Highlight how data insights can guide strategic decisions and drive positive business outcomes.
+Weave a narrative that connects data points, making the information relatable, actionable, and compelling.
+Offer guidance on layout, design, and delivery to ensure the message is clear, concise, and impactful.
+By integrating these elements, the presentation not only informs but empowers stakeholders to make data-driven decisions that foster business success and growth.

 ---

 #### [Education Project](https://www.linkedin.com/posts/artsbyrne_analyzing-education-data-dashboard-activity-7248824857579134976-PLPO?utm_source=share&utm_medium=member_desktop)
 <img src="images/Blue Yellow scribbles Back To School Instagram Story.png?raw=true"/>
-In this case study from Data Analytics Accelerator, I was prompted to analyze the State of Massachusetts education data.
-The main focuses were:
-What schools are struggling the most?
-How does class size affect college admission?
-What are the top math schools in the state?
+Created an interactive Dashboard in Tableau highlighting key performance metrics for 1,800+ of Massachusetts school systems, allowing an at-a-glance understanding of the entire program.

 ---